rcifw/rcifw.github.io/docs/software/apptainer.md

 Singularity is no longer officially supported in its original form and has forked into a version via Syslabs (with the same name, i.e., "Singularity") and Apptainer.

-We have only Apptainer currently supported on the CHPC; see the [Appatainer documentation](https://apptainer.org/) for more info.
+We have only Apptainer currently supported on the CHPC; see the [Apptainer documentation](https://apptainer.org/) for more info.
 For users who are familiar with Singularity, Apptainer is (more-or-less) the same.
 For most cases, you can simply replace “singularity” with “apptainer” to run singularity commands, and "singularity" is currently aliased to "apptainer".

 To use Apptainer, you’ll use the module tool.
 You can see what module versions are available by using: